ndcharles/ndcharles.github.io/projects/project4_title.md

 ![loan1](/images/loan1.png)

 Addition of other variables improved the results, with AdaBoostClassifier giving the best performance.
 Using the AdaBoostClassifier alone, to predict gave the below KDE plot and metrics.
+However, from the KDE output, there is the need to balance the prediction to reduce the variation between the actual and predicted values.
 ![loan2](/images/loan2.png)

-From the KDE output, there is the need to balance the prediction to reduce the variation between the actual and predicted values.

 <br>
 <a href="https://www.github.com/ndcharles">View my GitHub profile</a><br>
 [Back to Portfolio](https://ndcharles.github.io/)